 How Much Should I Charge for a Gig?

-You might join more well-known acts in your town, doing a few opening sets for them.
+The local scene is always the best place to start.
+You should visit your favorite bars and pubs and ask their managers whether there could be a spot for you or your band to perform.
+You could also join more well-known acts in your town, doing a few opening sets for them.
 You could also attend open mics, if there are any in your area, and start building a network and collecting contacts.

 In this article, we’ll go through a few tips on how to charge for your live performance and help you become a better negotiator.

-Don’t forget to consider the slice of the cake reserved for any manager or booking agent involved in your project.
+Don’t forget to include the slice of cake set aside for any manager or booking agent who has worked on your project.

 Consider your expenses

-Before rushing into formulating an offer, carefully consider all the expenses you will have to cover to attend the gig.
+Before rushing into making an offer, consider all of the costs you’ll have to cover to attend the performance.